Religion and American Politics: A Historic Perspective

 But religion can also be used to

 ministers, often quoted the Bible to justify slavery.
-Reformers in the 19th Century were
+Prohibitionists in the 19th Century were

 not above blaming much of the “immorality” of the times on Catholic immigrants,